ash-j-f/PLY-public/README.md

 PLY provides a connection pool combined with a worker thread pool, which allows the simultaneous processing of multiple queries from a query queue.
 Results are returned to a results queue.

 PLY is written specially for Lumberyard, allows easy setup and integration with Lumberyard projects, and includes database connection and query pool management via editor tools.
 It uses the Lumberyard event bus system (ebus) to take requests from other modules, and to return results.
-Example implementations are also provided (See the XXXXXXXX repository).
+Example implementations are also provided (See the https://github.com/ash-j-f/CaelumMagnaVR-public repository).

 ## How does it work?